ihmeuw-scicomp/jobmon/README.md

 ## Installation

-To install Jobmon, use the following pip command:
+To install JobMon, use the following pip command:

 ```bash
 pip install jobmon_client[server]